tomlprog/fbgep/README.md

 This project is a Eclipse plugin that automates the writing of these builders.
 With just two clicks you can generate all the builder code you need.

 ## Download
+Place plugin in dropins directory of your Eclipse.

 [Download the latest version](https://raw.github.com/coffeedriven/bpep/master/web/fbgep_1.0.0.SNAPSHOT.jar)

 ## Update site